HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Those are estimated costs from a local installer for a mid-tier to premium brand, with a 5-year+ warranty.

-However, if you’re looking for a cracking deal, we’d suggest visiting BOXT.
+However, if you’re looking for a cracking deal, we’d suggest visiting Heatable.
 Whilst they don’t offer free boilers, they are extremely cheap.
-And, that’s because they’re part owned by Bosch (who in turn, own Worcester Bosch).

-You’ll be able to get a fixed price from £1,695, like the one we got below, by using their clickable quote form.
+You’ll be able to get a fixed price from as low as £1,595, like the one we got below, by using their clickable quote form.
 As these are Worcester Bosch boilers, fitted by accredited installers, you’ll get up to a 10-year warranty.